Ehanlion/mist_obsidian/Session Notes/Mist Sessions/Mist Sessions.md

 - [ ] Update and re-format player data sheets for [[Wake]] [[Deion Deus]] [[Slug Stoll]] and [[Kelswin Lovejoy]]
 - [ ] Add surfing mini quest idea
 - [ ] Flesh out quest to clear the salvage yard in [[Gullhook]]
+- [ ] Item: glass blade, increased crit chance and damage but on a 5 or lower on a d20, after an attack, the blade shatters in a 10 ft radius, dex save dc 15 versus 3d8 damage
+- [ ] Try making a creature that is based on the old UA class of Mystic
+- [ ] Build an order known as the "Exultant"
+- [ ] Item called "Scream Blade" that does less damage, but doubles the save required to hold concentration on a spell and deals more damage to spell casters.
+- [ ] Prep tattoos for offering at Ink
 # 3. Fight Ideas:
 - [ ] Enemy that is anchored to an object through magical means.
 They get dragged towards the object if not within a certain radius.
 - [ ] Some lair effect that causes chains to drag a player within melee range of a powerful enemy.
 It is blocked if you can keep something within line of sight of you and the creature to stop the chain dragging you.